-Limited On-site instruction will be utilized during CDL for students who meet state criteria and would benefit from on-site instruction.
+Limited On-site instruction will be utilized during CDL for CTE programs that are not conducive to CDL (Construction and Metals).

 Attendance will be taken, and grades will be provided as per ODE guidelines.

 Meals will be provided for ALL students in need, every school day.